-The Boston Athenæum will hold a two-day workshop for educators on expanding the use of visual and textual primary sources in classroom teaching.
-The workshop, designed primarily for teachers of students in grades 5 through 12, will be of value to and open to educators of all grade levels, homeschool educators, school librarians, and museum educators.
+Each summer the Boston Athenæum holds a workshop for educators on expanding the use of visual and textual primary sources in classroom teaching.
+The workshop, designed primarily for teachers of students in grades 5 through 12, is of value to and open to educators of all grade levels, homeschool educators, school librarians, and museum educators.

-This workshop is sponsored in part by Taylor Mudge through the Mudge Fellowship Program.
-Participating educators are designated as Mudge Education Associates at the Boston Athenæum and will receive a one-year Athenæum membership.
+"Primary Sources in the Classroom" is sponsored in part by Taylor Mudge through the Mudge Fellowship Program.
+Participating educators are designated as Mudge Education Associates at the Boston Athenæum and receive a one-year Athenæum membership.

 Special thanks to Boston University Center for the Humanities for supporting this initiative through PhD Graduate Internships in the Humanities.